 A significant number of working-age people were new to English or were at the early stage of English language acquisition: 759,000 people of working age (16-65) were new to English or were at the early stage of English language acquisition.
-This equates to 2% of the working age population of England with the total number of any age who were new to English or were at the early stage of English language acquisition totalling over one million (Census, 2021).
+This equates to 2% of the working age population of England, with the total number of any age who self-report not speaking English well or at all totalling over one million (Census, 2021).